Brendon-Ravn/js-quiz/README.md

 # Javascript Code Quiz

 ## Description
-This was a homework assignment to build a Quiz using Javascript.<br />
+This is a fun little Quiz using Javascript.<br />
-I did have more trouble with this one than the last assignments<br />
-but I learned a lot about JS and scope through this activity.
+I learned a lot about JS and scope through this activity.

 ## Usage
 To begin the quiz you click the start button.
 When you are finished<br />